jamakyework/GymBuddy/readme.md

 ##Add Custom Exercise
 To add an exercise, users will need to create a name, enter a short description of the exercise.
 Users will also have the options to add an image or gif of the exercise.

-##Edit/Update/Delete Exercise or Workout Plan
-Once users have created workout plans and custom exercises, user will have the options to either edit and update existing custom exercises and workout plans or delete custom exercises or workout plans.

-##Workout View
-In this view users will select the day, then select the exercise they would like to complete.

 ##Process Flow